How to Define Your Ideal Customer

 If you want to build a brand that connects and converts, here’s what to focus on:

-Look past the surface-level frustrations.
-What are they afraid to admit out loud? - Speak to the emotion behind the decision
+• Define the real pain: look past the surface-level frustrations.
+What are they afraid to admit out loud?

-What do they hope this solution will do for their life or their business? - Align your internal teams
+• Speak to the emotion behind the decision: what do they hope this solution will do for their life or their business?

-Lose the buzzwords and write like you’re talking directly to Steve.
-Because you are. - Position yourself as their solution
+• Cut the fluff: lose the buzzwords and write like you’re talking directly to Steve.
+Because you are.

-You’re not the hero.
+• Position yourself as their solution: you’re not the hero.
 They are.
 You’re the guide that helps them win.

 Start here: How to define your ideal customer